mifansLA/mi/_posts/2019-10-28-aio-guide-redmi-note-7-lavender.md

  - install twrp lavender
  - root lavender
 ---
+Hello there!
+Do you have a Xiaomi Redmi Note 7?
+Off course, why woulf you read this if you don't.
+Here are the complete guide for who want to customise their Redmi Note 7.
+Please remember, this guide is written for **lavender** device.

-I'm not responsible if anything happens to your device.
+**Disclaimer:** I'm not responsible if anything happens to your device.
 If you execute these AiO procedures properly then you shouldn't face any problems.
+{:.notice .notice-warning}

-Before you proceed please back up all your important data and make sure that your phone battery is charged >80%!
+_Tips:_ Before you proceed please back up all your important data and make sure that your phone battery is charged >80%!
+{:.notice .notice-info}

 ### A. Prerequisites: